pdincubus/MODX-Revolution-Boilerplate/README.md

 ###site.head and site.foot

 Beginning and end of the templates.
-I've added two placeholders - [[+bodyClass]] and [[+template]].
+See section further up for global placeholders you'll need to get these working.

-[[+bodyClass]] is useful for complex sites and when passed into the [[$head]] will add that class name to the body tag.
+[[+bodyClass]] is useful for complex sites and when passed into the [[$site.head]] will add that class name to the body tag.
 Can help save a bunch of extra templates (sometimes).

-[[+template]] help make your [[$site.head]] & [[$site.foot]] more generic and easier to chuck into a new site without messing too much.
-See the BaseTemplate template for how to use.

 ###articles.aside

 Contains most things that were pulled out of the stock Articles templates but are repeated on both container and article template.
-Nicely wrapped in an aside
+Nicely wrapped in an aside chunk.

 ###fi.contact-email and fi.contact-form

 Install the FormIt extra, and with these two simple chunks you can easily drop a working contact form on any page with little to no customisation required.

-###wf.row and wf.outer
+###pm.row and pm.outer

-Wayfinder's default setup for outputting a menu item needs a bit of tweaking since we've used the link_attributes to apply a class to the body tag.
+Wayfinder's/pdoMenu's default setup for outputting a menu item needs a bit of tweaking since we've used the link_attributes to apply a class to the body tag.

 ###quip.comment, quip.add-comment, articles.latest-post-tpl, articles.archive-group-by-year, articles.article-row-tpl, articles.archive-row

-Replacement, lovely and trimmed down version of the standard Quip chunk
+Replacement, lovely and trimmed down version of the standard Quip chunk.
+I'll no longer be maintaining the quip chunks as I don't like quip so much, and if I absolutely have to drop some commenting into a site, I'll generally add [Disqus](https://disqus.com/).

 ##Snippets